Adapted from Dr. Judith Orloff’s book,“The Empath's Survival Guide: Life Strategies for Sensitive People” (Sounds True, 2017)

 If you want to see people flip their lids fast, try invading their personal space.
 These intrusions cause our stress hormones to skyrocket and can affect our physical and mental health.
 Blood pressure, heart rate, and muscle tension are all affected.
 Thus, the public outrage at new intrusive security pat downs of passengers in airports.

 What is personal space?
-In "Emotional Freedom" I emphasize its main aspects.
+In my books, "The Empath's Survival Guide" and "Emotional Freedom" I emphasize its main aspects.
 First, it's the invisible border that surrounds us and sets our comfort level when we interact.
 Depending on our preferences, it can range from inches to feet and varies with situations, upbringing and culture.
 (Elephants have a no-go line of a few feet around them; cross it and you'll hear a noisy trunkful or be charged.)
 Most Americans need an arms-length bubble around them.
 Second, personal space refers to the border that guards your physical and psychic privacy.
 You have violate it by barging in on your spouse when he or she needs to be alone.
 Other types of violations can include sound, odors, sneezing on someone if you have a cold, or cyber intrusions such as spam.
 You can also intrude into someone's property or turf, a breach that can ignite gang violence or wars between nations.

 - Hearing the blather of someone's cell phone conversation while waiting in line.